UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## Daily and cumulative numbers of tests

-Number of tests, across all types of testing, reported on or up to the reporting date.
+Number of lab-confirmed positive or negative COVID-19 test results, across all types of testing, reported on or up to the reporting date.

 {inc:base/tests_processed.md|modals}